 CT3.
 TEAMWORK: Being able to work in an interdisciplinary team, whether as a member or as a leader, with the aim of contributing to projects pragmatically and responsibly and making commitments in view of the resources that are available.

-Full-or-part-time: 42h Self study: 21h Practical classes: 10h Laboratory classes: 11h
+Self study: 21h Practical classes: 10h Laboratory classes: 11h

 Guided activities